KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 I also grew enough to realize that two thirds of my class were rich kids.
 Meanwhile, I was an ordinary kid from an ordinary family.
 No fucking wonder.

-Oh yeah, did I mention that I always maintained my pilteness towards my classmates despite everything they had done?
+Oh yeah, did I mention that I always maintained my politeness towards my classmates despite everything they had done?
 Yeah, I also got taunted for being "the exemplary student" of the class.
 Funny, I know.
 I was just trying to live a peaceful junior high school life.
 They never let me go.

 Grade 7 ended with me saying goodbye to our current campus to go back to the main campus for the rest of junior high.
 Good god that secondary campus was nothing but a nightmare.
 Damn ground so low it was flooded year fucking round.